 There is no denial in how important is Call to Action for search networks as well as the video ads.
 You get the opportunity to create call-to-action overlays for video ads that link to desired landing page.
 Have a look at the video below.

 Differences between AdWords for Video and Search Network

-1. Ad Groups & Targeting Options: Ad groups have made it easier for us to target the audience through search networks.
-To much surprise, there are no ad groups available for video campaigns.
-Instead, you get access to targeting options that let you choose a targeting group based upon attributes such as demographics and topics to name a few.
+1. Ad Groups & Targeting Options: Ad groups have made it easier for us to use advertising networks to reach market.
+To a great disappointment, the video ads do not have ad groups available.
+Instead, you get access to targeting options that allow you to pick a targeting community based on attributes like demographics and topics to name a few.

 3. The User Engagement Factor: The engagement factor for video ads is definitely higher than what search network ad could deliver.
 This is well evident from the engagement metrics that shows clearly the edge of video ads over search network ads.
 Anyone who is willing to expand the scope of audience and the target audience could rely upon Video Ads.